shreyatpandey/Data-Structure-Algorithm-Courses/README.md

 # Data-Structure-Algorithm-Courses
-This repository consists of various data structure and algorithm courses
+This repository consists of various data structure and algorithm courses taken on Coursera.
+(1) UC-San Diego